-For a Scandinavian, this is a very rare sight - an African savannah, full of exotic wildlife.
+For a Scandinavian, this is a very rare sight - an African savannah, full of indigenous wildlife.
 Zebras and elegant antelopes play among the ostriches and long-necked giraffes.
 In a water hole beneath a cliff, a pygmy hippopotamus frolics in his natural element.
-The ostriches, that can grow 3 meters tall, prance proudly about and keep a watchful eye.
+The ostriches, which can grow 3 meters tall, prance proudly about and keep a watchful eye.
 In a little hut by the water, you can experience the animals of the savannah at close range when they approach the water to drink, or when the pygmy hippo takes a refreshing bath.

 Some of the savannah’s inhabitants can be seen in a circular “barn” of 700 sq. metres, with a 15 metre-high ceiling.
 This led to the acquisition of a new species for the zoo - the wart hog.
 The village also has a tropical habitat with water holes for the pygmy hippos, and an area for the ostriches.
-A baobab tree almost 15 metres tall and a primitive school with classroom at one end and donkeys in the other, help completing the impression of a piece of Africa transplanted in North Jutland.
+A baobab tree almost 15 metres tall and a primitive school with classroom at one end and goats in the other, help complete the impression of a piece of Africa transplanted into North Jutland.
 All the buildings in the African village are inspired by traditional African design and architecture.

 All over the Zoo there are signs, brochures and monitors with information about the animals and their natural habitats.

-The visitors are of course more than welcome to contact the zoo keepers for any kind of information about the animals, so please feel free to ask.
+The visitors are, of course, more than welcome to contact the zookeepers for any kind of information about the animals, so please feel free to ask.